evalops/provenance/README.md

 - The JSON results are mapped back to the originating changed lines so findings retain repo/PR/file/line attribution.
 - Extend the rule pack or point the detector at your organization-wide Semgrep registry by updating `SemgrepDetector` in `app/services/detection.py`.
 - Register additional detectors by providing module paths in `PROVENANCE_DETECTOR_MODULE_PATHS`; each module should expose `register_detectors()` returning `BaseDetector` instances.
+- When GitHub credentials are configured, the service automatically inspects commit trailers and PR labels to fill missing agent attribution (see `app/provenance/github_resolver.py`).

 ## API Surface